ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 `statsd-sink` are named, labeled and grouped when they finally make it to Prometheus.

-For example, by default, each service that $productName$ serves will create a new metric using its name.
+For example, by default, each service that Emissary serves will create a new metric using its name.
 For the service called `usersvc` you will see this metric `envoy.cluster.usersvc_cluster.upstream_rq_total`.
 This may lead to